refinedev/refine/documentation/docs/core/hooks/data/use-invalidate/index.md

 ### `invalidationFilters` and `invalidationOptions`

 The filters and options applied to the invalidation process when picking which queries to invalidate.
-By default **refine** applies some filters and options to fine-tune the invalidation process.
+By default Refine applies some filters and options to fine-tune the invalidation process.

 By default settings, all the targeted queries are invalidated and the active ones are triggered for a refetch.
 If there are any ongoing queries, they are kept as they are.